delicyus/wordpress-simple-Mailchimp-API/README.md

 ## Installation
 You can install the plugin by uploading the folder `deli-mailchimp` to your `plugins` folder.
 [here's how](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation)

+## Configuration
+1 - Get an API key from Mailchimp
+2 - Get the Id of the list you want to populate
+3 - Go to Wordpress Dashboard > Settings
+There's two input fileds where to paster your API KEY and the list ID

 ## Usage